 Premier Checking Up to $2,500

-Starting low and scaling up is a deliberate fraud-prevention policy at Wells Fargo.
-If you’re a new customer and need more than $300, call them before you need the cash — Wells Fargo customer service can raise new account limits with a brief explanation.
-See our dedicated Wells Fargo ATM limit guide for the full breakdown.
+Starting new accounts at lower limits is a common fraud-prevention approach, and Wells Fargo is no exception.
+If you’re a new customer and need more than $300, call them before you need the cash.
+See our Wells Fargo ATM limit guide for the full breakdown.

 Citi ATM Withdrawal Limits